 At first glance, it appears like one of those faux tourist villages you see in some parts of the world, a bit like a film set, but people actually live there and have done so since Swedish rule.
 Don’t forget to take half an hour to walk down to the pretty harbour.

 From a distance, it’s a strange sight but even more so when you get close up.
 The Angla Windmills are a handful of timber windmills poking out of the cornfields.
 They seem so out of place in the middle of nowhere.
 When I first read about Estonia’s windmills I had expected to see them dotted around the countryside, much like you see in the Netherlands, but this small group serve only as a museum.

 In a country rife with curious tourist attractions, I wasn’t surprised to come across the bizarre Kaali meteorite craters.
 These are various-sized indentations in the ground that have turned into mini lakes or rolling hills.
 There is one main site and a bunch of smaller ones, created around 7,000 years ago when a meteor crashed into the ground at 20km per second.
 I’m not sure it’s worth a special trip to see a few holes in the ground but if you’ve ever wanted to see the damage a meteor can do then this is your chance.

 Where to Stay on the Islands: Padaste Manor

-From Muhu Island it’s a quick ferry ride back to the mainland and then an easy drive up to Tallinn.
-You might be tempted to take a side trip to the sleepy coastal town of Haapsalu but it’s a little too sleepy if you ask me.
+From Muhu Island, it’s a quick ferry ride back to the mainland and then an easy drive up to Tallinn.
+You might be tempted to take a side trip to the sleepy coastal town of Haapsalu.

-Of course there’s more to see in Estonia, like the bogs and national parks, but this 10 day itinerary covers the best and quirkiest the country has to offer.
+Of course, there’s more to see in Estonia, like the bogs and national parks, but this 10-day or 2 week itinerary covers the best and quirkiest the country has to offer.